percona/percona-backup-mongodb/doc/source/running.rst

 Start the |pbm-agent| processes
 --------------------------------------------------------------------------------
-After installing |pbm-agent| on the all the servers that have mongod nodes make sure one instance of it is started for each mongod node.
+After installing |pbm-agent| on all the servers that run ``mongod`` nodes, make sure one instance of it is started for each ``mongod`` node.
+This also applies if you deployed several ``mongod`` nodes on the same server.

-E.g. Imagine you put configsvr nodes (listen port 27019) colocated on the same servers as the first shard's mongod nodes (listen port 27018, replica set name "sh1rs").
-In this server there should be two
+For example, your configsvr nodes (listen port 27019) run on the same servers as the first shard's mongod nodes (listen port 27018, replica set name
+"sh1rs").
+Then you should start two
-|pbm-agent| processes, one connected to the shard
+|pbm-agent| processes on these servers, one process is connected to the shard
-(e.g. "mongodb://username:password@localhost:27018/") and one to the configsvr node (e.g. "mongodb://username:password@localhost:27019/").
+(e.g. "mongodb://username:password@localhost:27018/") and another one to the configsvr node (e.g. "mongodb://username:password@localhost:27019/").

 It is best to use the packaged service scripts to run |pbm-agent|.
 After